tjgillis/sdk-ios/README.markdown

 #### Preparing to show a content view
-If there is content for this placement, it will be loaded at this point.
-An overlay view will appear over your app and a spinner will indicate that the content is loading.
-Depending on the transition type for your content your view may or may not be visible at this time.
-If you haven't before, you should mute any sounds and pause any animations in your app.
+If there is content for this placement, it is be loaded at this point.
+An overlay view appears over your app and a spinner indicates that the content is loading.
+Depending on the transition type for your content, your view may or may not be visible at this time.
+If you haven't done this, you should mute any sounds and pause any animations in your app.

 	-(void)request:(PHPublisherContentRequest *)request contentWillDisplay:(PHContent *)content;